Rise-dev-appreciation/Rise-dev-appreciation/README.md

 # Overview

-Drawing inspiration from the success of  security bug bounty programs by companies like [Google](https://bughunters.google.com/about/rules/google-friends/6625378258649088/google-and-alphabet-vulnerability-reward-program-vrp-rules) and [Microsoft](https://www.microsoft.com/en-us/msrc/bounty-terms?rtc=1), we are adopting a more proactive approach.
-Rather than focusing on individual  projects, we aim to recognize and appreciate the efforts of the software communities and developers who actively port their projects to RISC-V, fostering broader engagement and growth within the ecosystem.

-The RISE RISC-V Developer Appreciation Pilot Program aims to prioritze enabling projects on RISC-V over maximizing performance, ensuring that RISC-V becomes a standard in the software ecosystem.
-For more complex efforts the RFP program is better suited.
+The RISE RISC-V Developer Appreciation Pilot Program recognizes the contributions of software communities and developers who port their projects to RISC-V, driving broader engagement and growth in the ecosystem.
+The program prioritizes enabling projects on RISC-V over maximizing performance, ensuring it becomes a standard within the software landscape.
+For more complex initiatives, the RFP program is better suited.

 The Pilot program will run from October 2024 to March 2025, with a total budget of up to 50,000 EUR.
 All submitted work must be upstreamed, released, and publicly available.

 Contributions will be categorized based on the estimated effort required for each project’s porting.

 <table>